George Duke: Biography

-He attended Tamalpais High School in Mill Valley before earning a bachelor's degree in trombone and composition with a minor in contrabass from the San Francisco Conservatory of Music in 1967.
+He attended Tamalpais High School in Mill Valley (CA) before earning a bachelor's degree in trombone and composition, with a minor in contrabass, from the San Francisco Conservatory of Music in 1967.
 He earned a master's degree in composition from San Francisco State University in 1975.

 Although Duke started playing classical music, he credited his cousin Charles Burrell for convincing him to switch to jazz.
 He explained that he "wanted to be free" and Burrell "more or less made the decision for me" by convincing him to "improvise and do what you want to do".
 He taught a course on jazz and American culture at Merritt College in Oakland.

 Duke recorded his first album in 1966.
 His second was with French violinist Jean-Luc Ponty, with whom he performed in San Francisco.
-After Frank Zappa and Cannonball Adderley heard him play, they invited him to join their bands.
+After Frank Zappa and Cannonball Adderley heard him play, both invited him to join their bands.
 He spent two years with Zappa as a member of The Mothers of Invention, two years with Adderley, then returned to Zappa.
-Zappa played guitar solos on his album Feel (1974).
-In 1975 he recorded with Pete Magadini (his Original drummer) the album Polyrhythm on Ibis Recordings.
-He recorded I Love the Blues She Heard My Cry with Zappa's bandmates Ruth Underwood, Tom Fowler, and Bruce Fowler and jazz guitarist Lee Ritenour.
+Zappa, who never played or recorded other than for his own projects, played guitar solos on Duke's album Feel (1974), after Duke joined him on nine of his albums and toured with the Mothers.
+In 1975 he recorded with his original drummer Pete Magadini the album Polyrhythm on Ibis Recordings.
+He recorded I Love the Blues, She Heard My Cry with Zappa's bandmates Ruth Underwood, Tom Fowler, and Bruce Fowler and jazz guitarist Lee Ritenour.

 Duke occasionally recorded under the name Dawilli Gonga, possibly for contractual reasons, when appearing on other artists' albums.